-Many families consider celebrating a Bar/Bat Mitzvah in Israel.
+Many families consider celebrating a Bar/Bat Mitzvah in Israel, even when receiving training with Temple Aliyah.
 In recent years, well over a dozen of our young people have held their Bar/Bat Mitzvah celebration there.
 This can be an exciting and deeply educational experience for the entire family.
-The Rabbi can recommend several rabbis in Israel who have worked successfully with members of our congregation.
+The Cantor can recommend several rabbis in Israel who have worked successfully with members of our congregation.